Songye Power Figure (Nkisi)

-Superb large power figure are in excellent condition.
-Age-related heavy wear and signs of significant ceremonial use.
-Beautiful polished patina.
-Traces of libations and sacrificial offerings.
+Excellent condition.
+Age-related heavy wear and clear evidence of prolonged ceremonial use.
+Beautifully polished patina with traces of libations and sacrificial offerings.
 Size approx. 65,5cm x 13,8cm x 14,8cm.

 Provenance: Finnish private collection